dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/Assets/Articles/pHSensor-Calibration-Example.md

 </td></tr></table><br>

 Turn the potentiometer until the desired output is reached (target: 2.5V).
-If the value has stabilized, then remove the jumper in the pH probe area.
+This 2.5V is obtained from half 5V.
+If the value has stabilized, then remove the jumper in the pH BNC connector area.
 Next, perform a test like the following steps :

 <br>